fbohz/fbohz/shared/blurbs/08_20-css-center.md

 So what just happened?

 - Our `margin` attribute can accept four parameters, the first two top and bottom and the other left and right.
-Here we are basically saying for the browser to determine the left and right margins, which in this case the browser sets them equal and thus the image is centered.
+Here we are basically saying to the browser to determine the left and right margins, which in this case the browser sets them equal and thus the image is centered.
 - Our `display` property can have many values.
 In this case we choose 'block' which basically tells the img element t
 - o take the whole width and on its own line.
 So when we apply the margin we ensure that it is applied to the whole image's width so that is why it is centered.